SunTrust understands how overwhelming paying for college can be.

 The student borrower may request a Cosigner Release Application only after meeting the following requirements:

-- The student borrower is enrolled for automatic deduction of monthly payments from a bank account and has had at least one payment transferred electronically from the bank account***
+- The student borrower is enrolled for automatic deduction of monthly payments from a bank account and has had at least one payment on the loan transferred electronically from the bank account***

 * Payments for TERI loans (only) are defined as on-time when they are received no later than the 15th day after the payment due date.